-Raise your hand if you’re an introvert.
+Raise your hand if you have an introvert life.
 My arm is raised highly, being supported by my other arm, just so everyone sees how much of an introvert I truly am.
 For as long as I can remember, I’ve been an introvert.

 My husband is 100% the opposite.
 He is a total extrovert, and is energized by interactions with others.
 He’s the guy at the social gatherings who can talk for hours, while I slowly sip my drink, racking my brain for something to add to the conversation.
 All the while thinking about how nice it’s going to be when I get to go home, slip into my pajamas, and get into bed.